What is the MND Register?

 The register stores information such as name, date of birth, NHS number and gender.
 Information is stored securely according to NHS standards so that personal details cannot be directly linked to the diagnosis of MND except by the register team.

-The register is funded by the MND Association and is being coordinated at Kings College London and the University of Oxford.
+The MND Register is funded by the MND Association with the Betty Messenger Charitable Foundation and an anonymous family trust; it is being coordinated by King's College London and the University of Oxford.

 Detailed information about the register can be found on the website: www.mndregister.ac.uk.
-If you have any questions that are not answered by the information online, please contact either project manager for the project by email or telephone: Lynn Ossher (email@example.com; 01865 227714) or Sarah Martin (firstname.lastname@example.org; 020 7848 5258).
+If you have any questions that are not answered by the information online, please contact either project manager for the project by email or telephone: Lynn Ossher (email@example.com; 01865 227714) or Andrea Bredin (firstname.lastname@example.org; 020 7848 5258).

 Go to sign up